 A center’s star quality rating provides parent with a helpful tool in making informed decisions concerning care for their children.

-Toombs Kay, former senior pastor, was quoted in 1990 as saying, “We strive to serve our community’s needs on a daily basis.
+Toombs Kay, former senior pastor, was quoted saying, “We strive to serve our community’s needs on a daily basis.
 Using our facilities every day to provide quality care for children is one of the ways we extend our Christian witness and stewardship.”

 The values of the precious children in First Broad Street Child Care Center are being shaped and the foundation for their future education is being laid in our Child Center.
 First Broad Street has a marvelous opportunity and an awesome responsibility to minister to these children and their families.